 The most common injuries to the ankle are sprains.
 The ankle has ligaments that attach from the two leg bones (the tibia and fibula) to the foot bones (the talus and the calcaneus).
 If the ankle is forced to move in any direction but one, those ligaments can become torn or ruptured.
 Ligament injuries must be treated properly, otherwise the ankle can become loose and develop arthritis.

-Other ankle injuries include ankle joint fractures involving the tibia, fibula and talus.
-Since bones will only heel if the fractured parts are kept still and do not move, casting and/or fixing the bones together with screws is essential.
+Other ankle injuries include ankle joint fractures involving the tibia, fibula, and talus.
+Since bones will only heal if the fractured parts are kept still and do not move, casting and/or fixing the bones together with screws is essential.

 The most challenging issue with the ankle joint is arthritis.
 Ankle injuries are the major cause that leads to ankle arthritis in the future.

 To receive a diagnosis, a qualified healthcare professional in musculoskeletal disorders will first take a thorough medical history and conduct an examination of your feet and ankles.
 Just before this examination, you will need to have a full set of foot and ankle x-rays.
-Very often a MRI will be needed to assess the extent of ligament and tendon injury, before developing a proper treatment plan.
+Very often an MRI will be needed to assess the extent of ligament and tendon injury, before a proper treatment plan can be developed.

-Ankle sprains are best treated with boot walker immobilization or surgery.
-Since ligaments can take up to months to heal, boot walker immobilization will help ligaments heal in order to protect your ankle from becoming weak in the future.
-Fractures are often treated with surgical intervention, though fractures that are well aligned may only need to be casted for about two months.
+Ankle sprains are best treated with surgery or boot walker immobilization, which will help ligaments heal in order to protect your ankle from becoming weak in the future.
+Fractures are often treated with surgical intervention, though fractures that are well-aligned may only need to be casted for about two months.